kohei-us/mdds/doc/flat_segment_tree.rst

 The signature of the :cpp:func:`~mdds::flat_segment_tree::search_tree` method is identical to that of the :cpp:func:`~mdds::flat_segment_tree::search` method except for the name.
-This code generate the following output:
+This code generates the following output:

 .. code-block:: none